alextitov19/CSA-Portfolio/README.md

 MVP | Reasoning
 --- | ---------
 xxx |

+## Scrum Master MVP Evaluation
+To pick the MVP of our scrum team, I had each member vote for who they thought was the most important in our team.
+Our group members decided on Alex Titov, for his large contributions to the XML file that integrates our project together.

 ## Creativity
 The most notable example of creativity in our project was Alex's gmail program.
 In the past, Mr. M had highlighted stacks and queues as something to put in our project.
 Mr. M had also personally suggested we use our gmail program to make a receipt for the store.
 So, Alex set out to use queues to make our gmail program send receipts: